Tabletop RPG advice for little dragons

 Characters with high Charisma and low Wisdom often seem dumb, but they can show surprising intelligence at times; what they lack is common sense.
 Many comedic characters fit this definition, though serious characters can fit this too.

-The most classic example of this is Kronk from The Emperor’s New Groove.
+The most classic example is Kronk from The Emperor’s New Groove.
 Though often oblivious, Kronk oozes charisma and confidence and is quick to befriend many that he comes across.
 Though he’s not dumb.
 He has a good vocabulary, speaks several languages (if you count Squirrel), and shows surprising mechanical aptitude.
 This dichotomy is mostly played for laughs, but it highlights what a character with high Charisma, medium Intelligence, and low Wisdom would look like.

 A good example of this type of character would be Princess Jasmine from Disney’s Aladdin.
 (Note: I haven’t seen the live-action adaptation, so I’m talking about the animated version.)
 Jasmine is fiercely determined and very persuasive, showing her high Charisma, and she’s well-educated as well; what she lacks is real-world experience.
-On her first trip outside of the palace, she steals food to feed a hungry kid, completely unaware that there would be consequences.
-Aladdin, himself a high-Wisdom character, knows exactly what happens to people who are caught stealing.
+On her first trip outside the palace, she steals food to feed a hungry kid, completely unaware that there would be consequences.
+Aladdin, himself a high-Wisdom character, knows what happens to people caught stealing.

 Do Stats Limit What My Character Can Do?